 - In family law cases, a hearing in which a payor is required to come to court to explain why payment has not been made as required by a support order.

 - In criminal law cases, when an accused has broken terms of their bail, the Court sets out the process for the court to order the default estreatment of bail, including recognizance.

 - The Criminal Code procedure to see if an accused is mentally fit to stand trial.

 - Temporary Care and Custody Hearing

-- In child protection cases, a hearing that may be held to determine who will have care and custody of a child who has been apprehended by the children's aid society until a final order is made in the case.
+- In child protection cases, a hearing that may be held to determine who will have care and custody of a child who has been taken to a place of safety by the children's aid society until a final order is made in the case.